Squidtito/GodotScratch-VM/README.md

 	Broadcasts
 	Sprites
 	Costumes
-	Sounds (Kinda, some are a static mess or are incorrect in some way) (Maybe some more I'm not thinking about right now)
+	Sounds (Kinda, some are a static mess or are incorrect in some way or don't play at all) (Maybe some more I'm not thinking about right now)
  # What doesn't work:
 	Custom blocks